encukou/freezeyt/README.md

 * [html5lib](https://html5lib.readthedocs.io/en/latest/)

-It is higly recommended to create a separate virtual enviroment for this project.
+It is higly recommended to create a separate virtual environment for this project.

 ### Installation for testing project